davidralphlewis/binaryephemera/_notes/Editing-A-Poem.md

 -   [[Read-Writing-Aloud]] to hear the sound of it.
 -   Where does the poem surprise you?
 Make these accidents intentional.
 Build up to them or go in different directions.
 -   What is the imagery doing?
 Is it coherent?
 Is it mostly [[Concrete-or-abstract]]?
 Are you following [[Show-Dont-Tell]]?
 Should you?
 -   Does the form reflect the content?
-Look at other [[Poetic-Forms]] to find one that might work.
+Look at another [[Poetic-form]] to find one that might work.
 Can you build in rhyme or is the rhyme inappropriate?
 -   Look at line breaks.
 What are they doing?
 Are they intentional?
 -   Remove clichés (or deliberately [[Twist-a-Cliché]])
 -   Remove joints of poem and common words.